This is my perspective on the death penalty through logic, math and the Bible.

-What is the difference between the police lying to an interrogant and planting evidence against him?
-Aren't they basically the same thing?
+What is the difference between the police lying to an interrogant, and planting evidence against him?
+Aren't those basically the same thing?

 This is especially critical when dealing with minors.
 An agency that can’t be trusted with the legal safety of its minors shouldn’t exist.